caraya/personal-blog/content/blog/ai-apps-with-gemini3-langchain-and-langserve.md

 await chain.invoke({ id: "server-01" });
 ```

-## Multi-Model Support
+### Multi-Model Support

-### The Model-Agnostic Pattern

-A factory function allows you to swap the "brain" of your app without touching your business logic.
+A factory function allows you to switch the "brain" of your application without altering your core business logic.

 ```ts
 import { ChatGoogleGenerativeAI } from "@langchain/google-genai";